fhiso/tsc-governance/board/by-laws.md

 ### 9.13 Board Action by Written Consent Without a Meeting

-Unless otherwise restricted by law, the Articles of Incorporation or these Bylaws, any action which is required to be or may be taken at a meeting of the Board of Directors may be taken without a meeting if three-fifths of the voting members of the Board consent to the action in writing or by email.
+Any action which may be taken by majority vote at a Board Meeting may be taken without a meeting provided that:

+a.  a written proposal is made available to all Board members;
+b.  written consent is received from sufficient Board members to
+    constitute a quorum; and
+c.  no request is made under Section 9.8 of these Bylaws to hold a Board
+    Meeting to discuss the proposed action.

 ### 9.14 Attendance

 Board Members are expected to attend meetings of the Board of Directors.
-Any Officer or Director who is absent from three consecutive regular meetings of the Board shall give cause for removal under Section 9.5 of these Bylaws.
+Any Officer or Director who is absent from three consecutive regular meetings of the Board shall be deemed to be on sabbatical unless the Board determines otherwise, and may give cause for removal under Section 9.5 of these Bylaws.

+### 9.15  Sabbaticals

+A Board Member may take a sabbatical from FHISO at any time by giving written notice to the Chair or as provided in §9.14, which shall last until written notice of the member's return is given to the Chair.
+In the case of a sabbatical by the Chair, notice shall be given to the Vice-chair.
+A Board Member on sabbatical shall be deemed absent for purpose of Section 8.2 of these Bylaws, and any duties not otherwise reassigned by these Bylaws may be reassigned amongst the Board for the duration of the sabbatical as the Board sees fit.
+A Board Member on sabbatical may participate in all Board activities and retains full voting rights, but is not counted when determining the quorum for Board Meetings.

 Article 9A: Budget
 ------------------